thangarajvisolve/Sample/README.markdown

 Boost libraries are intended to be widely useful, and usable across a broad spectrum of applications.

-Download the recent version of boost library by [clicking here].(http://www.boost.org/users/download/)
+Download the recent version of boost library by [click here to download](http://www.boost.org/users/download/)

 Extract  the boost.library tar file